 It will probably

-take me until next week to
+take me until the week before classes begin to

 for the resources available here.